a woman drinking from a glass

 We'll go over the three ways you can remove chlorine or chloramine from your home's water supply.

-1. Distillation or evaporation
+1. Distillation or Evaporation of Chlorine From Water

 Since it turns into a gas at room temperature, chlorine will eventually evaporate if you let your water sit before using it.
 How long you need to let it sit depends on the temperature.
 Chlorine in water sitting in the fridge will evaporate completely within 24 hours, but will do so faster in warmer temperatures.